xpanvictor/ZecKit/CONTRIBUTING.md

 ---

-Thank you for contributing to ZecDev Launchpad! 🚀
+Thank you for contributing to ZecKit! 🚀